pw42020/python-gait-analysis/README.md

 <img src="./assets/Leg_moving.gif">
 </div>

-Initial Python scripted module for analyzing gait from a large dataset from Benchmark Datasets for Bilateral Lower-Limb Neuromechanical Signals from Wearable Sensors during Unassisted Locomotion in Able-Bodied Individuals.
+Initial Python scripted module for analyzing gait from a large dataset from **Benchmark Datasets for Bilateral Lower-Limb Neuromechanical Signals from Wearable Sensors during Unassisted Locomotion in Able-Bodied Individuals**.

 If curious about the exacts of the data and the study, the link to the study is available [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7805660/).